bagder/uncurled/project/come-and-go.md

 project - in a sense, every other Open Source project in existence is a competitor as in they also want the time and energy from contributors and every contributor only have their limited amount of time and energy to spend on Open Source.
-If you are unlucky, the spend their precious time in another project.
+If you are unlucky, they spend their precious time in another project.

 Sometimes people will leave your project in the most inconvenient moment.
 We